SlackΒΆ

 Notification GroupingΒΆ

 Slack allows grouping multiple notifications into summary messages and Slack threads.
-Refer to Notification Grouping.
+Refer to Grouping for details.

 • cluster_name - The Slack channel will be the Robusta cluster_name